gmc-code/PC-app-development/docs/Anvil/temperature_converter2.rst

 Refactor code to calculate F to C
 ---------------------------------------

-| Since similar code is need for this as well as the convert button, create a new function, ``calculateFtoC``,  to reuse for both click events.
+| Since similar code is need for this as well as the convert button, create a new function, ``calculateFtoC``,  to reuse for both events, clicking the button and pressing enter in the field.

 .. code-block:: python